PDF417/pdf417-ios/README.md

 		// Set the language.
 You can use "en", "de", "hr", if not specified, phone default will be used.
     	// Use this according to your app localization strategy [coordinatorSettings setValue:@"en" forKey:kPPLanguage];

+## How to license pdf417.mobi framework for your commercial project

+We want pdf417.mobi framework to be your first choice for scanning barcodes in your iOS or Android apps.
+That's why we enable you to use pdf417.mobi completely free of charge in your development phase or in non commercial projects, for as many developers as you need.
+To obtain commercial license, follow the simple steps defined on our website [www.pdf417.mobi](www.pdf417.mobi).

 ## Additional info